The forces of ratings inflation

 I write reviews as a hobby.
 In a 2021 statistical analysis, I found that average movies are rated highly on IMDb, and to a lesser extent on Rotten Tomatoes and Metacritic, three sites where I am not a contributor.

-51% of all ratings on Yelp are 5 out of 5 stars.1 The tendency to go high is nearly universal on consumer-facing sites where things are rated for quality.
-For example, without having analyzed comprehensive statistics, it looks like BGG (BoardGameGeek) skews high like IMDb.
+As a more extreme example, 51% of all ratings on Yelp are 5 out of 5 stars.1 The tendency to go high is nearly universal on consumer-facing sites where things are rated for quality.
+For example, it looks like BoardGameGeek (BGG) skews high like IMDb.
 Both sites collect ratings from an open pool of users, with little verification.

 Off the top of my head and in no particular order, I think ratings skew high for the following reasons.